-Each patient who applies is able to bring one sibling with them, allowing us to serve as many families as possible.
+Each family is allowed to register two children (one patient/survivor and one sibling, or two siblings), allowing us to serve as many families as possible.
 All other siblings will be subject to a waitlist.
 If, after the application deadline has passed and camper acceptance notifications have gone out, there remains room for additional siblings we will notify families of potential openings.

 Bereaved siblings are encouraged and welcome to apply.